KFTR-DT

-KFTR-DT (channel 46) is a television station licensed to Ontario, California, United States, serving the Los Angeles area as the western flagship station of the Spanish-language UniMás network.
-It is owned and operated by TelevisaUnivision alongside Univision station KMEX-DT (channel 34).
-Both stations share studios on Center Drive (near I-405) in Westchester, while KFTR-DT's transmitter is located atop Mount Wilson.
+KFTR-DT (channel 46) is a television station licensed to Ontario, California, United States, serving the Los Angeles area.
+It is the West Coast flagship station of the Spanish-language network UniMás, owned and operated by TelevisaUnivision.
+Under common ownership with Univision station KMEX-DT (channel 34), the two stations share studios on Center Drive (near I-405) in Westchester; KFTR-DT's transmitter is located atop Mount Wilson.
 KFTR does not air any local newscasts of its own; however, the station does cross-promote sister station KMEX's local news programs.

 History

 KBSA

 On December 18, 1962, Broadcasting Service of America filed an application for a construction permit to build a new TV station on channel 40 licensed to Guasti.
 The application was amended to specify channel 46 prior to being approved by the Federal Communications Commission (FCC) on October 14, 1964.
 The permit took the call letters KBSA, for its ownership.
 William A. Myers, the principal of Broadcasting Service of America, was noted as concerned by the lack of local programming on television in a 1965 report on KBSA being authorized to locate atop Mount Wilson.
 With little fanfare, channel 46 finally signed on August 16, 1972, five days after the FCC granted KBSA program test authority; it primarily broadcast in Spanish.
 However, it then went silent from February 8 to June 7, 1973.
 Paul Crouch and Jim Bakker purchased time on the station to launch their television ministry, known as the Trinity Broadcasting Network, for which KBSA served as the network's original home.

 A year later, KBSA was sold, first in a minority stake and then entirely, to the Berean Baptist Church; TBN would buy KLXA (channel 40) in Fontana and eventually renamed that station KTBN.
 Berean announced plans to telecast its own services over channel 46.
 Another program on channel 46 in 1974 was a legal review show, three nights a week, for students preparing for state bar examinations.
 In addition to programming from Berean, other churches aired regular programs on KBSA, including the First Christian Church of San Pedro.
 Together with KHOF-TV and KLXA, KBSA was the third religious TV station in southern California.